it is the learners who inherit the future. The learned find themselves only equipped to live in a world that no longer exists." -Eric Hoffer

 Day 2: Wednesday, April 19th, 2017

-Managing your team with their strengths 8am PT-9:30am PT (11am ET) -Taught by Kishshana Palmer
+Managing up and helping your boss understand fundraising 8am PT-9:30am PT (11am ET) -Taught by Kishshana Palmer

 What Recruiters Want and How to Work With Them Effectively 10am PT-11:15am PT (1pm ET) -Taught by Phil Gerard, fundraising recruiter